jpulse-net/jpulse-framework/docs/dev/work-items.md

 ### W-0: view: create site navigation pulldown and hamburger
 - status: 🕑 PENDING
 - type: Feature
-- objective: configurable site navigaton for quick access that works on desktop and mobile
+- objective: configurable site navigaton for quick access that works on desktop and mobile, easy to overload by site owners
 - define site menu in appConfig.view.siteMenu
   - or define in i18n?
-  - nesting possible
+  - with optional nesting
   - i18n (how?)
 - on desktop:
   - on hover over site logo and site name,